 Buying a property with hard cash (i.e., a cash purchase), is no different to a cap rate.
 Nonetheless, once you finance the investment property of your choice with a loan, the amount will factor into the monetary leverage.

-As a matter of fact, financial analysts suggest that when utilizing a loan, you increase your purchasing potential by 75%.
+As a matter of fact, financial analysts suggest that when utilizing a loan, you increase your purchasing potential by more than 50%.

 As prophesied by the formula, cash on cash return equates to dividing your net annual income by the total amount of cash you've invested, with respect to turning your property into a rental investment.

-Worthy of note, numbers are only numbers until your estimates or calculations reflect reality.
+Worthy of note, numbers are only numbers until your estimates or calculations point towards reality.
 Notwithstanding, even while crunching the numbers you may find they look promising on paper, but the reality is never the same.
 So it’s important that the outcome is what it’s going to be in reality.

 (a) Calculate monthly cash flow